AshishSalaskar1/AshishSalaskar1/README.md

 ### Hi there 👋, Im Ashish
-I am currently working as a Data Scientist and exploring the exciting world of Data Science
+Currently exploring the exciting world of Data Science

 ### :dart:  Things that I have experience with:
 * Machine Learning & Deep Learning